siefkenj/IBLODEs/book/typst/modules/appendix2.typ

 #example(
   prompt: [

-    Bob made a cup of coffee, and Bob likes to drink coffee only once reaches 60 degrees Celsius and will not burn him.
+    Bob made a cup of coffee, and Bob likes to drink coffee only once it reaches 60 degrees Celsius and will not burn him.
 Initially at time $t = 0$ minutes, Bob measured the temperature and the coffee was 89 degrees Celsius.
 One minute later, Bob measured the coffee again and it had 85 degrees.
 The temperature of the room (the ambient temperature) is 22 degrees.
 When should Bob